microchip-pic-avr-examples/pic18f56q71-cnano-out-of-the-box-code-mplab-mcc/README.md

 ##  How to Program the Curiosity Nano board

-This chapter shows how to use the MPLAB® X IDE to program an PIC® device with an Example_Project.X.
+This chapter shows how to use the MPLAB X IDE to program an PIC® device with an Example_Project.X.
 This can be applied for any other projects.

 - Connect the board to the PC.